-When selling your Software-as-a-Service (SaaS) products, your enterprise customers may want to negotiate, redline, and push back on your contract.
+When you’re selling your Software-as-a-Service (SaaS) product, your enterprise customers may want to negotiate, redline, and push back on your contract.
 Some of their asks are reasonable, but there should be some clear non-negotiables.
-This isn’t about the business terms, how many seats you’re selling, or your price – but rather provisions that protect your company, and save you from liability.
+This isn’t about the business terms, how many seats, and your price – but rather provisions that protect your company, and save you from liability.

 This post will give you an overview of 8 non-negotiables of your SaaS agreement.

 - Use Restrictions – This section outlines how the customer is restricted from using the application – including sub-licensing, hacking, reverse engineering, or otherwise using your SaaS for illegal operations.
 There should be no exceptions to this section, and you should clearly lay out what your customer is NOT allowed to do.

 - Intellectual Property Rights – Your customer is using your intellectual property, which is the SaaS itself, and you may be taking inventory of some of theirs.
 This section should outline who owns what intellectual property, and what rights are being licensed over.
 Some customers may mistakenly think that they are purchasing a “work for hire” – which signs over the intellectual property rights to your SaaS.
 You want to make sure that it is abundantly clear that you are a SaaS platform, and you’re merely allowing access to the software – not giving them title to it.